rmspacefish/rtems-docs/user/start/sources.rst

 development head.
 Release branches in Git are kept stable however they may differ from a release's source archive.

+For this Quick Start guide, we will switch to the RTEMS 5 branches because the master branch does not contain the version 5 `rtems-sparc` build set.
+If you wich to build with the master branch instead, it is recommended to replace the version number 5 with version 6 everywhere it is used in the Quick Start guide.

 .. code-block:: none

     mkdir -p $HOME/quick-start/src
     cd $HOME/quick-start/src
     git clone git://git.rtems.org/rtems-source-builder.git rsb
+    git checkout origin/5
+    git checkout -b 5
     git clone git://git.rtems.org/rtems.git
+    git checkout origin/5
+    git checkout -b 5

 The :file:`rsb` repository clone contains the :ref:`RTEMS Source Builder (RSB)
 <RSB>`.
 We clone it into :file:`rsb` to get shorter paths during the tool